 Here’s how I did it, and I can assure you I didn’t need a single additional item of clothing.

 On the transatlantic flight I wore black leggings and a tunic-length blue cotton shirt, with a pair of navy blue flip flops.
 In a tote bag, I carried my trusty cashmere poncho, a silk scarf, and a pair of fold-up leather slip-on shoes, to keep me warm on the predictably over-refrigerated plane.

 I chose a specific color palette of navy, white, and grey, and packed the following:

 Two pairs skinny jeans that could be rolled up or down—one regular weight dark wash, and one lighter weight faded wash.

 Navy sleeveless silk dress that could also be worn as a long tunic over the navy slim pants.
-Wore with the pants for a night out in Madrid, and many times by itself.
-(Folded into ziploc bag.)
+Good for a hot day or a night out.

 The silk dresses were a godsend—they folded into virtually nothing, and creases either didn’t show (in the case of the print) or smoothed out once hung up.
 Which reminds me of another tip—creases can be eliminated with a shot of heat from a hair dryer.